AdrianaSchmit/User-Centric-Frontend-Development-Milestone-Project/README.md

 #### Design

 - 	Colour Scheme
-       - The colour chosed for this project are black, white and ?.
+       - The colour chosed for this project are #000000, #fafafa, #b35757 and #4d4d4d.

-- Typography?????
-    - ADD TEXT Here
+- Typography
+    - The main colours chosed for this project were "Lato"and "Xanh+Mono"

-- Imagery ??????
+- Imagery
-     - ADD TEXT HERE...
-A beautiful background hero image used to catch the client’s eyes and many gallery pictures from clients with the hair done to allow the clients the business work.
+     -  A beautiful background hero image used to catch the client’s eyes and many  pictures in the gallery page from clients with focus on the hair.

-#### Wireframes
+#### Wireframes ?????

 - LINK WIREFRAME HERE
 - LINK MOBILE WIREFRAME
 - OTHER PAGES?

 ## Features
+---

 #### Existing Features

-?????
+- Home index page with a big hero image , pictures of the professionals at work, a section for a brief about us and a section for reviews.
+- Galley page with different pics of the clients.
+- Pricing page displaying clearly the treatments offered and prices.
+- Contact page with phone number, address, working hours, an contact online form and google maps.
+- Easy to navigate navbar.
+- Footer with adress and phone number, an email subscribe form and links to social media.
+- Responsive on all device sizes.

 #### Features Left to Implement

-????
+- Create another index page called "our products"
+- Create some fancy box style for the gallery pictures.

 ## Technologies Used